-The role of the CCISJP is to: 1) serve as the liaison between the various members of the council and other entities working to promote judicial reform, 2) monitor advances in the implementation of federal reforms at the state level, 3) provide technical assistance to states working to implement the reforms (e.g., courtroom design, software, etc.), 4) provide training for judicial system operatives (e.g., judges, lawyers, legal experts), and 5) manage administrative and financial aspects of the reform (e.g., guiding legislative budget requests).
-The goal of the CCISJP is to have reforms approved in all Mexican states and implemented in 19 of 32 federal entities (31 states and the Federal District) by 2012, when the current administration leaves office.63
+The role of the CCISJP is to: 1) serve as the liaison between the various members of the council and other entities working to promote judicial reform, 2) monitor advances in the implementation of federal reforms at the state level, 3) provide technical assistance to states working to implement the reforms (e.g., courtroom design, software, etc.), 4) assist in training judicial system operatives (e.g., judges, lawyers, legal experts), and 5) manage administrative and financial aspects of the reform (e.g., guiding legislative budget requests).
+The goal of the CCISJP is to have reforms approved in all Mexican states and implemented in 19 of 32 federal entities (31 states and the Federal District) by 2012, when the current administration leaves office.68

 Efforts to implement these reforms will require resources, time, and some coaxing at both the federal and state level.
 Foremost is the problem of funds.
 While there is widespread recognition of the need for a massive investment of funds to the judicial sector, there is no estimate for the total cost of implementing the reforms.
-However, the commitment of governmental resources at the federal and state level will likely need to be greatly increased from their present levels.64

-A second challenge is the effort to generate momentum and political will at both the federal and state level.
+However, the commitment of governmental resources at the federal and state level will likely need to be greatly increased from their present levels.69 A second challenge is the effort to generate momentum and political will at both the federal and state level.
 At the federal level, the Supreme Court has made little progress in developing a new Federal Code of Criminal Procedure (Código Federal de Procedimientos Penales, CFPP).
 This has left states with little guidance on the federal procedures that will ultimately have important bearing on their own criminal codes.
 While there are some notable advocates for the reform on the Supreme Court, it is not clear how or when it will begin to demonstrate leadership on the generation of the new code of criminal procedure.

 Meanwhile, at the state level, there has been some significant progress.
 Indeed, six states - Chihuahua, Mexico State, Morelos, Oaxaca, Nuevo León, and Zacatecas- had already adopted and implemented similar reforms prior to 2008, providing important precedents that informed the federal initiative.
-Indeed, in June 2007, the state of Chihuahua had already held its first oral trial.65 Meanwhile, several other states -Baja California, Durango, and Hidalgo- had approved but not yet implemented state-level initiative prior to the federal reforms.
-According to a January 2010 report from the CCISIP, several other states are currently working to revise their constitutions and criminal codes to achieve compliance with the 2008 reform.
-66 Still, some states lag significantly behind, with no significant signs of activity toward adopting the reforms more than two years after the federal reform.67 To be sure, with a total of 18 state-level elections in 2009 and 2010, there have been significant political distractions that make it difficult to mobilize reform initiatives.
-However, some states will need to either pick up the pace or eventually lobby for an extension of the current 2016 deadline for passage of the reforms.
+Indeed, in June 2007, the state of Chihuahua had already held its first oral trial.70 Meanwhile, several other states - Baja California, Durango, and Hidalgo- had approved but not yet implemented state-level initiatives prior to the federal reforms.
+According to a January 2010 report from the CCISJP, several other states are currently working to revise their constitutions and criminal codes to achieve compliance with the 2008 reform.71 Still, some states lag significantly behind, with no significant signs of activity toward adopting the reforms.72 To be sure, with a total of 18 state-level elections in 2009 and 2010, there have been significant